bobbyshaw/tomrobertshaw.net/blog/_posts/2017-04-28-ethical-impact-of-ai-on-society.md

 This led us on to a short discussion on the ethics of humanoid robots.
 While the context was not provided, there were notable members of the room that are highly against the idea of humanoid robots because it fools humans into giving robots more rights than they deserve.
 If you're interested, read more from Joanna Bryson on why [Robots Should be Slaves](http://www.cs.bath.ac.uk/~jjb/ftp/Bryson-Slaves-Book09.html).

-Reflecting on all these items, Ganit said that technology is progressing too quickly for us to answer these ethical questions.
+Reflecting on all these items, Danit said that technology is progressing too quickly for us to answer these ethical questions.
 The progress is too quick for policy makers to get up to speed and agree guidelines.

 ## How is society affected right now?